 Good drivers are great for transmissions.
 Poor drivers ruin transmissions.
 It doesn’t get much more simple than that.
-Stereotypically, men and women effect the longevity of transmissions differently, due to varying driving tendencies.
-While stereotypes are not ideal and never encapsulate the entirety of an individual, gender differences will be referenced in a light-hearted way as a means to an end: determining how poor driving habits effect the life of a transmission.
+Stereotypically, men and women affect the longevity of transmissions differently, due to varying driving tendencies.
+While stereotypes are not ideal and never encapsulate the entirety of an individual, gender differences will be referenced in a light-hearted way as a means to an end: determining how poor driving habits affect the life of a transmission.

 Longevity of a Transmission: Aggressive Driving

 If one is asked to imagine an “aggressive driver,” often young males come to mind.
 When that huge red truck swerves across four lanes and zooms past you on the highway, you probably expect to see an angry man or teenager pressed against the steering wheel with aggressive energy.
 (Car insurance rates reflect the youthful tendency for poor driving habits.)
 However, both men and women, young and old, can be aggressive, impatient drivers – and this fact has implications on the longevity of a transmission.

 Driving full-throttle down the highway produces high line pressure within the transmission.
 High line pressure can cause cracks or other serious damage to drums and pistons.
 When someone drives a vehicle like they just stepped into football conditioning, practicing interval training, the transmission suffers.
 No transmission handles accelerating from 0-60 mph in a matter of seconds well over time.

 Aggressive drivers are often speeders, speeders who often slam on their breaks, intensely downshifting in the process.
 Such abuse causes transmissions to overheat, a destructive outcome.
 Adverse conditions aggravate this problem, including high elevations or consistent stop-and-go traffic.
 In this tongue-in-cheek article about the best ways to destroy a transmission, one transmission mechanic puts the dangers of overheating into perspective: